NBAlexis/CudaLatticeGauge/README.md

 (if bashrc is changed, reboot is necessary.
 This is for cuda include dirs, when building .cu, nvcc can add cuda headers automatically, but when building .cpp files, it is necessary)

 cd /Code/CMake

+(before make, a "make clean" can be excute to do a re-build)

 cmake CMakeLists.txt